jonathanwiesel/alfred-workflows/Alfred Extensions/Daemon Loader/README.md

 ***
 Load/Unload specified daemon.

-To install just doble click the *.applescript* file.
+To install just doble click the *.alfredextension* file.
 Then you MUST specify the path to the daemon in the *"daemon"* variable

 *daemon="/path/to/daemon/"*